Desilu: Ball as sole owner

 Ball and Arnaz divorced in 1960.
+In 1961, the company entered into an alliance with producers Ralph Andrews and Bill Yageman, where they developed game show formats for Desilu for produce, notably the game show You Don't Say! and unscripted shows, the partnership broke out in 1964 and became an independent entity.
 In November 1962, Arnaz resigned as president when his holdings in the company were bought out by Ball, who succeeded him as president.
 Ball served as president and chief executive officer of Desilu while at the same time starring in her own weekly series.
 This made her the first woman to head a major studio and one of the most powerful women in Hollywood at the time.
 Ball founded Desilu Sales, Inc., for syndication which distributed Jay Ward Productions' Fractured Flickers in 1964.
 Today, Desilu Sales is part of CBS Media Ventures (formerly CBS Television Distribution).

 During Ball's time as sole owner, Desilu developed popular series such as Mission: Impossible (1966), Mannix (1967), and Star Trek (1966).
 It has been falsely rumored that a Desilu loss during this time was Carol Burnett, who declined to star in a sitcom for the studio in favor of The Carol Burnett Show, a weekly variety show that lasted 11 seasons.
 In truth, Here's Agnes was offered to Burnett by CBS executives who attempted to dissuade her from having a variety show because they felt that men were better suited for them.
 Burnett and Ball, however, remained close friends, often guest-starring in each other's series.

 In 1967, Ball agreed to sell her television company to Gulf+Western, which had only recently acquired Paramount Pictures.
 The company was renamed Paramount Television, and the former RKO main lot on Gower Street was absorbed into the adjacent Paramount lot.
 The old RKO globe logo is still in place.
 The company is now called CBS Studios (formerly CBS Television Studios).
 Perfect Film purchased Desilu Studios' other lot in Culver City in 1968.